Township Committee

 Jason is a former law enforcement officer and served as Captain of the Cherry Hill Police Department until his retirement in 2023.
 After retirement he was employed in the insurance industry as a Safety and Risk Management Consultant.
 He was appointed to the Mantua Township MUA and served on the board in 2024.
 Jason is currently employed by a Gloucester County law enforcement agency.

 Committeeman Snyder earned his Bachelor’s Degree from the University of Pittsburgh and is a graduate of the NJSACOP Command and Leadership program.
-He is an active member of Church of the Incarnation.
+He is an active member of the Church of the Incarnation.